afsuarez/mapsforge-cordova-plugin/README.md

 + ``initialize(String mapFilePath, {onSuccess, onError}*)``: You should call this method before any other one, and provide it with the absolute map file path.
 + ``getTile([double lat, double lng, byte zoom], {onSuccess, onError}*)``: This method is the one that provides the tiles, generating them if their are not in the cache.
 Despite the ``onSuccess`` function is optional, you should provide a valid function since this method will return the tile's path to your ``onSuccess`` function.

-As an example, a leaflet code will be provided below:
+As an example, a [Leaflet](http://www.leafletjs.com) code will be provided below:
 ```
 var map = L.map('map-div');